Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 Don’t get me wrong.
 Fifteen years later, A.I.
 Artificial Intelligence remains a unique and beautiful film.
-The Williams score and Spielberg’s shots are reason enough to revisit it.
+The John Williams score and Spielberg’s shots are reason enough to revisit it.

 But as for the main message of A.I., the most interesting debate was already settled in pre-production.

 And on this, I have to agree with Kubrick.